 Earth's climate system involves local, regional, hemispheric, and global phenomena.
 It is impossible to understand global climate without understanding both individual components of the system and the system as a whole, as evidenced by data from a large number of locations and over a range of time scales.
-Issues articulated by many U.S. scientists (e.g., ICWG, 2003) were central to the themes in the IPICS white papers (Brook and Wolff, 2006); hence a number of the categories below reflect those themes.
+Issues articulated by many U.S. scientists (e.g., ICWG, 2003) were central to the themes in the International Partnership in Ice Core Sciences (IPICS) white papers (Brook and Wolff, 2006); hence a number of the categories below reflect those themes.